Tamanic languages

 The Tamanic languages are not closely related to other languages on Borneo.
 Instead, they belong to the South Sulawesi languages, most probably in one branch together with Buginese.
+It is still unclear how did the languages exactly arrive into their present homelands at the deep interiors of West Kalimantan.

 Sound changes

 Here is a list of sound changes from Proto-Malayo-Polynesian into various Tamanic languages.